KmariK/luxury-loom-interiors/README.md

 - Promote the business.
 - Showcase the companys expertise.
 - Provide luxury experience.
-- Provide a way for new clients and exsisting clidents to contact the business.
+- Provide a way for new clients and exsisting clients to contact the business.
-- Provide infotamtion about the buisness to clients.
+- Provide information about the buisness to clients.

 ### User Experience